As We Travel – Travel Videos & Travel Blog

-Spending New Year’s eve in a new city is always a bit exciting, as they celebrate in such different ways around the world – some more beautiful and romantic, others more crazy and even dangerous.
+Spending New Year’s Eve in a new city is always a bit exciting, as they celebrate in such different ways around the world – some more beautiful and romantic, others more crazy and even dangerous.

-Some people don’t like New Year’s eve because of all the expectations that the night usually doesn’t live up to.
+Some people don’t like New Year’s Eve because of all the expectations that the night usually doesn’t live up to.

 The best way to avoid being let down by your expectations is to simply go somewhere you know will be truly awesome.
+There are fun places to celebrate New Year’s Eve if you do a bit of research in advance.

 Here are 3 great places to celebrate the New Year…